dieggoluis/aws-ecs-fargate/readme.md

-Simple example of Amazon ECS on Amazon Fargate
+Simple example of Amazon ECS on Amazon Fargate using Terraform